JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 ## GBArrays

 SuiteSparseGraphBLAS.jl provides `GBVector` and `GBMatrix` array types which are subtypes of `SparseArrays.AbstractSparseVector` and `SparseArrays.AbstractSparseMatrix` respectively.
-Both can be constructed with no arguments to use the maximum size.

 ```@setup intro
 using SuiteSparseGraphBLAS